bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s-part-two.markdown

 }
 {% endhighlight %}

-After that register this listener in web.xml:
+After that, register this listener in web.xml:
 {% highlight xml %}
 <servlet>
     <servlet-name>prometheus</servlet-name>